michal-orsel/playwright-cucumber-report-portal/README.md

 - Rerun

-  Run rerun.txt file and set failures to the same file again.
-Does not matter what file is open.
+  Run the rerun.txt file and set failures to the same file again.
+It does not matter what file is open.

 - Scenario on current line (no Report Portal)
 - Feature (no Report Portal)
 - Rerun (no Report Portal)

 #### Run via CucumberJS Test Runner extension
 There is another option to run scenarios.
-Install extension [CucumberJS Test Runner](https://marketplace.visualstudio.com/items?itemName=balrog994.cucumber-test-runner).
-Settings is predefine in `.vscode/settings.json`.
-It could be used in Visual Studio Code Testing view.
-Or use play buttons on the left side of open feature file.
+Install the extension [CucumberJS Test Runner](https://marketplace.visualstudio.com/items?itemName=balrog994.cucumber-test-runner).
+Settings are predefined in `.vscode/settings.json`.
+It can be used in the Visual Studio Code Testing view.
+Or use the play buttons on the left side of an open feature file.
 This runner has some limitations:
-- No way report to Report Portal.
+- No way to report to Report Portal.
-- Debugger is not always attached.
+- The debugger is not always attached.
-But could be useful for local runs.
+However, it could be useful for local runs.

 ### Folder structure
 Folder structure is based on [ReportPortal cucumber agent](https://github.com/reportportal/agent-js-cucumber) (aka Report Portal client).
 There are some modifications which help to organize big projects.
-However there are also some technical limits.
-For example folder `support` cannot be moved out of folder `step_definitions`:
+However, there are also some technical limits.
+For example, the folder `support` cannot be moved out of the folder `step_definitions`:

     ├── config                             ←— config files
     ├── docker                             ←— system (Wordpress) under test and Report Portal docker yml files